Ken-Yokohama/Node-Express-JS-Training-Files/README.md

 This is my first Hello World web application using nodejs This application was made to understand the basics of node, express, node version control and npm packages.
 ___
 # Calculator

+Calculator is a Web App that uses Node.js to allow to submit the inputs of the page to calculate the result of the inputs given.

+### Please use the following for the operators:

+- Addition (+)
+- Subtraction (-)
+- Multiplication (*)
+- Division (/)

+### Technologies Used

+- HTML
+- NODE.js
+- Express.js
+- npm body-parser
 ___
 # Weather Project